The Role of Tactile Sensing in Learning and Deploying Grasp Refinement Algorithms: Tactile Sensing and the Reward Function

 \subsection{Algorithm Overview}

 Fig. \ref{fig:overview} shows an overview of one training episode.
 Before starting the control algorithm, we reset the world.
-Thereby, we randomly generate a new object, wrist error tuple $(O,E)$ (or we select one from the test dataset) and close the fingers of the robotic hand in the erroneous wrist pose until the fingers make contact with the object.
+Thereby, we randomly generate a new object, wrist error tuple $(O,E)$ (or we select one from the test dataset).
+We assume a computer vision system and a grasp planner that produces a side-ways facing grasp at a fixed 5 cm offset from the object's center of mass.
+We add the wrist pose error $E$ to this grasp pose to simulate calibration errors and close the fingers of the robotic hand in the erroneous wrist pose until the fingers make contact with the object.
 Consequently, the grasp refinement episode starts.
 We divide each episode into three stages, as displayed in Fig. \ref{fig:overview}.
 Firstly, the policy $\pi_{\boldsymbol{\theta}}$ \textit{refines} the grasp in five seconds and 15 algorithm steps.
 Afterward, the agent \textit{lifts} the object by 15 cm via hard-coded increments to the wrist's $z$-position in two seconds and six algorithm steps.
 Finally, the policy \textit{holds} the object in place for two seconds and six algorithm steps to test the grasp's stability.
 The policy $\pi_{\boldsymbol{\theta}}$ can update the wrist and finger positions while lifting and holding.
 The control frequency of the policy in all stages is 3 Hz, while the update frequency of the low-level proportional–derivative (PD) controllers in the wrist and the fingers is 100 Hz.

 Each episode can last at most $15+6+6=27$ algorithm steps.
 We end the episode earlier if the hand shifts the object by more than 10 cm during the refinement stage to discourage excessive movement of the object.
 Furthermore, we terminate refinement if one of the fingers exceeds a joint limit of 3 radians.
 We do not enter the holding stage if the object dropped after the lifting stage.
 The algorithm trains for 25000 steps, which corresponds to approximately 1000 training episodes depending on the episode lengths.